 They are far more hygienic than wooden pallets, with no risk of pest contamination, and easy cleaning.
 The difference in hygiene standards is so marked that there are some companies that no longer allow wooden pallets into their facilities, moving them onto plastic upon arrival.
 With plastic pallets, colour coding can also be used to maintain hygiene requirements.
 Products with different health and safety requirements can be stored on different colour pallets.
 It is done to make it easy for workers to identify potential risks.

 Plastic pallets are also produced to specification and are therefore far more compatible with modern automated operations systems that rely on consistent shape, size and weight to function correctly.

 Below are 3 of the top benefits of using plastic pallets in a food and beverage supply chain.

 1. Plastic Pallets Offer Much Better Hygiene

 Health and safety is paramount in the food and beverage industry.
 Health risks are not only a danger to stock quality but to human health and company reputation.
 One of the biggest problems with wooden pallets in this industry is the chance of pest infestation.
-This risk is so great that a large number of countries around the world subscribe to a set of standards known as ISPM 15, dictating that wooden pallets must be appropriately fumigated and certified as such before being allowed to enter through customs.
+This risk is so great that a large number of countries around the world subscribe to a set of standards known as ISPM 15.
+It dictates that wooden pallets must be appropriately fumigated and certified as such before being allowed to enter through customs.

 Bacteria in shipments can transfer to pallets